calvinfroedge/auth0-angular/README.md

   // Error
 })
 ````

+**sso**: If you have more than one application and you want Single Sign On on your apps, just set this to `true`.
+This will mean that if a user signs in to app 1, when he tries to use app 2, he will be already logged in.
+Set to `false` to ensure no popup appears, and sso will be disabled.

 **If you don't set any success or failure callback and you don't set username and password as options**, redirect mode will be used, which means the Angular page is reloaded.
 You'll need to use `events` to handle the login success and failure: